gl-inet/docs-astrowarp/docs/tutorials/game_stream.md

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/game_stream/5.png){class="glboxshadow"}

-**Step5:** Add the devices you'll use to play remotely, such as phones, tablets, or other devices, to the network as clients.
+**Step5:** Add the devices you'll use to play games remotely, such as phones, tablets, or other devices, into the network as clients.

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/game_stream/6.png){class="glboxshadow"}

-## Install and Configure a Game Streaming Client
+## Using Game Streaming App

 While Windows Remote Desktop is effective for work-related tasks, using a dedicated game streaming app can offer significantly better performance for gaming.
 Two recommended options are **Sunshine** and **GeForce Experience**.

 ### Host Gaming PC Requirements

-#### For Sunshine:
+**For Sunshine**

 * **GPU:** Any modern GPU from AMD, NVIDIA, or Intel.
 * **Operating System:**